cisagov/ScubaGoggles/baselines/Google Classroom Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.CLASSROOM.2.1v0.1
 Users SHALL NOT be able to authorize apps to access their Google Classroom data.

-- _Rationale:_ Allowing ordinary users to authorize apps to access to classroom data opens a possibility for data loss.
-Only allowing admins to authorize apps reduces this risk.
+- _Rationale:_ Allowing ordinary users to authorize apps to have access to classroom data opens a possibility for data loss.
+Allowing only admins to authorize apps reduces this risk.
 - _Last modified:_ September 28, 2023

 - MITRE ATT&CK TTP Mapping